What you'll learn

 - How to plan and manage adversary emulation exercise

 - Difference between red teaming and adversary emulation

 - Red team operations attack lifecycle

-- Conducting adversary emulation exercise on a live organization
+- How to conduct adversary emulation exercise on a live organization

-- Gathering information about an organization using Open Source Intelligence (OSINT) techniques
+- Open Source Intelligence (OSINT) techniques to gather information

 - Weaponizing exploits to gain foothold into the network